Justin Turner Preview, Player Props: Red Sox vs. Yankees

-On Friday, Justin Turner (.538 slugging percentage in past 10 games, including three home runs) and the Boston Red Sox play the New York Yankees, whose starting pitcher will be Jhony Brito.
-First pitch is at 7:05 PM ET.
+After batting .300 with three home runs, two walks and seven RBI in his past 10 games, Justin Turner and the Boston Red Sox take on the New York Yankees (who will hand the ball to Gerrit Cole) at 1:05 PM ET on Saturday.

-In his most recent game he had a one-hit performance (1-for-3) against the Nationals.
+In his most recent appearance, he racked up three hits (going 3-for-5 with two RBI) against the Yankees.

 Justin Turner Game Info & Props vs. the Yankees